pglen/pyvserv/README.md

     ============================== 15 passed in 9.47s ==============================

 Additional tests can be found in the tests/ directory.
-The pyvcli_* files may also serve as test cases.
+The pyvcli_* files in the 'pyvclient' directory may also serve as test cases.

-More test coming soon ....

 ## Production: